f5devcentral/f5-automation-labs/docs/class2/module2/lab1.rst

    ``https://raw.githubusercontent.com/0xHiteshPatel/f5-postman-workflows/master/F5_Postman_Workflows.postman_collection.json``

 #.
 You should now see a collection named ``F5_Postman_Workflows`` in your
-   Postman Collections sidebar
+   Postman Collections sidebar, in some cases the Collections dont appear until Postman has been closed an relaunched.

 Task 2 - Install f5-postman-workflows into your Postman Client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To utilize the helper functions the framework include we must install those functions into the Postman Client.
+To utilize the helper functions the framework includes, we must install those functions into the Postman Client.
 The installation helpers perform the following tasks: